NEW: Black smoke comes from the chapel chimney, meaning no winner in first vote

 Rome is abuzz

-Tailors have completed sets of clothes for the new pope to wear as soon as he is elected, in three sizes.
+Tailors have also completed sets of clothes for the new pope to wear as soon as he is elected.

-Workers scaled the roof of the chapel Saturday to install the chimneys
+Workers could be seen scaling the roof of the chapel Saturday to install the chimneys that will carry the smoke signals to the world.

-When cardinals elected Benedict in 2005, the white smoke signaling the decision came about six hours after an earlier, inconclusive vote, Lombardi said.
+When cardinals elected Benedict in 2005, the white smoke signaling the decision came about six hours after an earlier, inconclusive vote, he said.

 It took another 50 minutes for Benedict to dress, pray and finally appear on the balcony of St. Peter’s, he said.